Possible Bearish Inside Day Candle Pattern Detected for Occidental Pete (NYSE:OXY) | Comtex SmarTrend

 Possible Bearish Inside Day Candle Pattern Detected for Occidental Pete (NYSE:OXY)

 SmarTrend's candlestick scanner has spotted a possible bearish inside day candle pattern in Occidental Pete (NYSE:OXY) based on the price action in the company's shares.
-Today's price range of $40.32 and $40.50 is within yesterday's high and low of the day.
+Yesterday's price range of $40.32 and $40.65 is within the prior day's high and low of the day.
 This trading action often signifies indecision by bulls and bears to drive prices higher or lower and often implies a possible change in trend.
 Owners of Occidental Pete may want to consider a possible hedge in the event a pullback occurs.
 Look for confirmation in the next few trading days.

 Occidental Petroleum Corporation explores for, develops, produces, and markets crude oil and natural gas.
 The Company also manufactures and markets a variety of basic chemicals, vinyls and performance chemicals.
 Occidental also gathers, treats, processes, transports, stores, trades and markets crude oil, natural gas, NGLs, condensate and carbon dioxide (CO2) and generates and markets power.